mhbeals/mhwood.github.io/glossary/article-category.md

 be located by broad subject headings, [**date of publication**](../date), or [**title**](../newspaper-title) keywords.

-The Gale collections have used the standard section headings form *The Times* as a model for metadata categorisation of other papers because of its relatively clear structure.
+The Gale collections have used the standard section headings from *The Times* as a model for metadata categorisation of other papers because of its relatively clear structure.
 In Delpher, section headings are generated semi-automatically and checked by an operator.